 Case: Alber Saber

-Alber Saber is a twenty-seven-year-old prominent activist for secular democracy in Egypt who was arrested during the recent protests in Cairo over a film made in the United States that depicts the Islamic prophet Muhammad in a negative light.
-Saber, raised in a Coptic Christian household, is an atheist who reportedly operates the Egyptian Atheists page on Facebook and has been a vocal critic of fundamentalist Islam.
+Alber Saber is, 28, is a prominent Egypt-born activist for secular democracy was arrested during the recent protests in Cairo over a film made in the United States that depicted the Islamic prophet Muhammad in a negative light.
+Saber, raised in a Coptic Christian household, is an atheist who operated the Egyptian Atheists page on Facebook and has been a vocal proponent of secular government and critic of fundamentalism.

 On September 14, 2012, a crowd of hundreds formed outside of Saber’s home chanting “Allahu Akbar” and demanding that Saber be arrested for allegedly posting a link to the film, along with other crimes such as insulting religion.
 When the police arrived, they arrested Saber and put him in jail.
 Saber was reportedly beaten after a prison guard announced his charges to others in Saber’s cell.